Building & Connecting IoT to Azure Event Hubs with HTTP

 The C# code below will generate a URL encode 24 hour access SAS token for authorization with Event Hub.
 The code has placeholders for your hub namespace, key name and key.

-You can modify as you see fit.
-I am looking at adding this to the device itself and will update this post if/when that task gets accomplished.
+You can modify it as you see fit.
+I am considering adding this to the device itself and will update this post if/when I accomplish that task.

 using System;